-Hall of Fame sponsored activities include All Star Basketball games, for boys and girls (started in 1986), All Star Hockey (started in 1996), and a Hall of Fame Golf Outing (started in 1996).
+Hall of Fame sponsored activities include All Star Basketball games, for boys and girls (started in 1986).
 All proceeds from these events go to the Hall of Fame Academic/Athletic Scholarship Program which began in 1997.

 The Council currently honors ten people annually, three of whom must be from the Pre-1970 or Deceased category.

 The Council accepts only written nominations which must contain biographical information on the nominee's athletic related activities.
 This can be submitted in narrative form or outline form.
 Additional material, such as newspaper clippings and letters of support, can be very beneficial.
 All nominations remain on permanent file and may be added to any time.

 Nominations should be addressed to Dennis Grall, Secretary, U.P.
 Sports Hall of Fame, 2115 24th Avenue South, Escanaba, Michigan 49829, and must be received by June 1 to be considered at the next annual meeting.
 The secretary copies and distributes the nominations to Council members who cast their ballots solely on the basis of written information.
 Only in extremely rare cases is there discussion and non-Council members cannot speak at the selection meeting.

 The nominee must be a native of the Upper Peninsula or a person who has accomplished his/her feats while residing in the U.P.